BEYZA21/seesaw-simulation/README.md

 5.User Interface and Logging:
 A small logging panel records each action (e.g., added weights, reset).
 The interface also displays the total mass on each side and the current angle in degrees.
-🤖 AI Assistance

-Some parts of the development were supported by AI assistance (ChatGPT):

 🤖 AI Support

 Parts of the development were supported by AI support (ChatGPT):

 This README.md file was written in a professional and descriptive style.

 All physics formulas, logic, and basic interactive behavior (torque, animation, click handling, and save/load mechanisms) were initially implemented by the developer.

 🚀 How to Run